 Other Arizona Heroin Possession Defense Options

 If you are innocent of the charges or if the police violated your rights by searching or arresting you, your defense attorney could fight the charges in court.
+We will often file a motion to suppress the evidence on the grounds of illegal search in drug cases.
 The strategy used will depend on the facts of your case and should be discussed with an attorney as soon as possible.

 If you’ve been charged with possession of heroin and are in need of representation, let us help.
-Contact us today to be put in touch with a local defense attorney who is ready to assist you.
+Contact us today to immediately talk to an Arizona defense attorney who is ready to assist you.
+No obligation!